STUDENT HANDBOOK AND CODE OF CONDUCT

 - Arrive to school on time.
 Students should be ready to enter the building by 8:40 a.m.

-- Walk quietly and orderly through the building.
+- Enter and exit from grade level doors.
+Walk quietly and orderly through the building.
 No running in the halls.

 - Work quietly and complete all work on time.